 Black and White fine art photography:

 When should you not use luminosity masks?
 This mostly comes down to a balance of quality vs speed.
-For this reason, I probably wouldn't use luminosity masks for high volume work like budget portrait sessions or basic real-estate work.
+Luminosity masks probably aren't ideal for high volume work like budget portrait sessions or basic real-estate work.
 And you still need to shoot in great light for the best images (after all, luminosity masks are only created from the light you captured).

 How to create luminosity masks